All things begin in Spirit.

 This truth challenges the mind, but is perhaps easier to accept in something like Oriental Medicine.

-Its basic concepts — the meridian system, the acupuncture points, the remarkably intuitive and poetic allegory of Oriental Medicine's principles — all have their origin in humankind's pursuit of Spirit.
-The early development and the long evolution of this subtle art owes its existence to ancient sages whose lives were devoted to spiritual unfoldment.
+Its basic concepts — the vessels, the acupuncture nodes, the remarkably intuitive and poetic allegory of Oriental Medicine’s principles — all have their origin in humankind’s pursuit of Spirit.
+The early development and the long evolution of this subtle art owes its existence to ancient sages whose lives were devoted to the unfoldment of consciousness.

 Spirit, then, is indelibly etched in the heart of Oriental Medicine.
-It is the very fabric of this practice.
+It provides the invisible warp upon which this practice is woven.

 Spirit didn't fit.